 From a purely dietary perspective, intermittent fasting has been shown to promote weight loss and significant reductions in blood sugar and insulin levels.
 Periodic fasting has also been associated with a drastic increase in human growth hormone.

-Final thoughts on periodic fasting
+Final thoughts on intermittent fasting

 You should always discuss any eating regimen that restricts calories or alters your eating pattern with your healthcare practitioner.
 This is particularly important if you have ongoing health concerns like diabetes.
 These fasting techniques are also unsuitable for children or the chronically ill.